Scroll to...

 Search Tool

-Your logs can accumulate millions or billions of traps.
+Your logs can accumulate millions or billions of events.
 TrapStation helps you find the ones you need, with multiple layers of filters.
 You can browse or save results, and replay them to one of your targets for testing.
 You can filter the live stream too, collecting real-time results to browse/save/replay.

 TrapStation Search Tool